yaserhdev/employee-manager/README.md

 ## Installation
 To install this application you will need Node.js and MySQL installed on your computer.
-Once installed download the files from the repository and navigate to /employee-manager in your terminal.
+Once installed download the files from the repository and navigate to /employee-manager in your command line.
 Use the following commands to install the required dependencies:
 ```
 npm install inquirer@8.2.4
 npm i
 ```
+Open the `index.js` file in a code editor and in the connection credentials section of the code and make sure you have the correct host and port for your computer.
+Replace the **user** and **password** values with your MySQL credentials.
+Save the file.
+Open the `seeds.sql` file in a code editor and edit the data to reflect your organizations data.
+Save the file.
-Once dependencies have been installed you will need to set up and seed the database.
-To do so navigate to /employee-manager/db in your terminal, start MySQL, and use the following commands:
+Once credentials and seed data have been saved and dependencies have been installed you will need to set up and seed the database.
+To do so navigate to /employee-manager/db in your command line, start MySQL using `mysql -u root -p`, enter your password, and use the following commands:
 ```
 SOURCE schema.sql;
 SOURCE seeds.sql;
 quit;
 ```
-Once the database has been set up and seeded, navigate back to /employee-manager in your terminal and use the following command to start the application:
+Once the database has been set up and seeded, navigate back to /employee-manager in your command line and use the following command to start the application:
 ```
 node index.js
 ```